-Resource reservation has been well studied especially in the context of CPU scheduling [28], [1] and has been applied to other resources such as GPU [17], [18].
+Resource reservation has been well studied especially in the context of CPU scheduling [32], [1] and has been applied to other resources such as GPU [20], [21].
 The basic idea is that each task or a group of tasks reserves a fraction of the processor's available bandwidth in order to provide temporal isolation.
 Abeni and Buttazzo proposed Constant Bandwidth Server (CBS) [1] that implements reservation by scheduling deadlines under EDF scheduler.
-Based on CBS, many researchers proposed reclaiming policies in order to improve average case performance of reservation schedulers [19], [7], [6], [20].
+Based on CBS, many researchers proposed reclaiming policies in order to improve average case performance of reservation schedulers [22], [10], [9], [23].
 These reclaiming approaches are based on the knowledge of task information (such as period) and the exact amount of extra budget.
 While our work is inspired by these works, we apply reservation and reclaiming on memory bandwidth which is very different from CPU bandwidth in several key ways.

-DRAM bandwidth is different from CPU bandwidth in the sense that the maximum capacity (bandwidth) varies significantly while it is a constant in case of CPU bandwidth.
-Unlike CPU, a DRAM chip consists of multiple resources call banks that can be accessed in parallel and each bank has its own state that affects required access time for the bank.
+DRAM bandwidth is different from CPU bandwidth in the sense that the attainable capacity (bandwidth) varies significantly while it is a constant in case of CPU bandwidth.
+Unlike CPU, a DRAM chip consists of multiple resources called banks that can be accessed in parallel and each bank has its own state that affects required access time for the bank.
 Therefore, the maximum capacity (bandwidth) of DRAM fluctuates depending on the access pattern and the bank states.
-Some DRAM controllers, specially designed for predictable memory performance, solve this problem by forcing to access all DRAM banks-in a pipelined manner-at a time for each memory transaction, thereby eliminating the capacity variation [26], [41], [27].
-Some of the DRAM controllers also provide native support for bandwidth regulation [41], [27], which allow them to analyze DRAM performance based on network calculus [9] as shown in [34].
-While they may be acceptable for specialized hardware architectures such as the TM3270 media processor [36], however, they require a very large transaction length to accommodate many DRAM banks.
-For example, a typical modern DRAM module consists of 16 or more banks to achieve high throughput.
-To support such a
+Some DRAM controllers, specially designed for predictable memory performance, solve this problem by forcing to access all DRAM banks-in a pipelined manner-at a time for each memory transaction, thereby eliminating the capacity variation [30], [3], [31].
+Some of the DRAM controllers also provide native support for bandwidth regulation [3], [31], which allow them to analyze DRAM performance based on network calculus [12] as shown in [38].
+While they may be acceptable for specialized hardware architectures such as the TM3270 media processor [40], however, they require a very large transaction length to accommodate many DRAM banks.
+For example, a typical modern DRAM module consists of 8 to 16 banks to achieve high throughput.
+To support such a DRAM module, the DRAM controllers in [3], [31] would need a transaction length of 1KB (or 512B, depending on configurations), which is too big for most general purpose CPU architectures.
+Therefore, these predictable DRAM controllers designs are not available in most COTS DRAM controllers.

-Fig. 16: Frame-rate comparison.
+Fig. 17: Frame-rate comparison.
 The weight assignment is 1:2:4:8 (Core0,1,2,3) and $r{min} = 1.2$ GB/s for (b) and (c).